 No person shall be excluded from participation in, denied the benefits of, or be subject to discrimination under any program or activity sponsored or conducted by The University of Texas System or any of its component institutions on any basis prohibited by applicable law, including, but not limited to, race, color, national origin, religion, gender, age, veteran status, or disability.
 Discrimination on the basis of sexual orientation, gender identity and gender expression are also prohibited pursuant to University policy.

-The University of Texas at San Antonio is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate, master’s, and doctorate degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033 or call 404-679-4500 for questions about the accreditation of The University of Texas at San Antonio.
+The University of Texas at San Antonio (UTSA) is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, master’s, and doctoral degrees.
+Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of The University of Texas at San Antonio (UTSA).

 The UTSA Undergraduate Catalog provides information about degrees offered by the undergraduate departments and lists the faculty.
 The chapter for each college describes the degree requirements for all majors offered by the college and lists the college’s undergraduate courses.
-The UTSA Information Bulletin gives important information about academic policies and procedures that apply to all students, regardless of the catalog under which they are seeking their degree.
+UTSA Student Policies gives important information about academic policies and procedures that apply to all students, regardless of the catalog under which they are seeking their degree.
 It includes the official academic calendar, admission procedures, and residence requirements.
-The bulletin contains policies on grades and the grade point average, credit by examination, and scholastic probation and dismissal.
+Student Policies contains policies on grades and the grade point average, credit by examination, and scholastic probation and dismissal.
 This annual publication also gives historical and current information about the University’s organization and physical facilities.